 In our assessment, we found a relationship between mean daily discharge one year prior and intertidal oyster population counts (Table 4, Figure 7).
 The reported relationships between river discharge and oyster population responses are various, complicated, and unclear, from ecological, management, and legal perspectives (La Peyre et al. 2009; Buzan et al. 2009; Fisch and Pine 2016, US Supreme Court 2018).
 Because of their preference for intermediate salinities, oyster growth and survival can be expected to be responsive to flood, drought, or other factors influencing river discharge.
 These same conditions may also influence the likelihood of mortality from disease (La Peyre et al. 2003; 2009) or marine predators and parasites (Kimbro et al. 2017; Pusack et al. 2019), which may reinforce negative effects due to physiological costs of inappropriate salinities.

 While we found a positive relationship between mean daily discharge and intertidal oyster counts one year later, this does not mean that higher river discharge universally leads to more oysters.
-During 2010-2019 we observed years with low discharge, and only infrequently encountered years of high discharge.
+During 2010-2019, we observed years with low discharge, and only infrequently encountered years of high discharge.
 Because of this restricted observed range of discharge during our period of oyster count collection, we could not document the relationship between higher average discharge and oyster counts.
 Figure 7 must be carefully considered (as it may be misleading) as there are many factors in addition to river discharge that could be limiting factors for oyster populations.
 Indeed, higher river discharge levels can lead to lower salinity and lower spat production (Chatry et al. 1983) for many of the same reasons that high salinity can be deleterious (Kimbro et al. 2017; Pusack et al. 2019).
 Thus, the relationship between river discharge and oyster counts is not universally representative across all discharge values and is highly dependent on other factors including availability of suitable substrate.

 This paper demonstrates a relationship between river discharge and oyster counts, but freshwater inputs are just one of several factors likely necessary for resilient oyster populations.
 A key limiting factor for oyster spat distribution in Suwannee Sound is the availability of suitable substrate for oyster spat settlement and growth (Frederick et al. 2016).
 Frederick et al. (2016) demonstrated in a small pilot project that the placement of limestone boulders on a section of the degraded Lone Cabbage oyster reef led to increased oyster spat and oyster recruitment on the reef site.
 This demonstrates the necessity of having suitable substrate for oyster spat settlement and reef growth which is at present being tested on a larger scale and may be important in other Florida estuaries (Pine et al. 2015).
 Overall, the limiting factors for oyster reef creation, persistence, collapse, restoration, and recovery remain unclear.